JRJurman/pico-socket/README.md

 and 🅾️ in the other, you'll see that each window controls a separate box.

+## Deployment

+Running this javascript file with NodeJS will start a server, that you can connect to.
+You can run this on your own hardware if you are familiar with setting up servers that other people can connect to (and most likely PORT FORWARDING).
+If you want, you can do LAN setups where people in the same area or VPN connect to each other.

+If you have a Github account and are familiar with creating Repositories, my recommendation is using a cloud service like Heroku, which can fairly trivially deploy and host your project.
+See the Pong Example below for a minimal repository setup that does just that!

 ## Pong Example

 For a more complex example, check out https://github.com/JRJurman/pico-pong-online